Finding and Replacing Codes and Styles

 But I really meant three lines[>]

 You may now enter the code you wish to find or replace.
-Remember, do not enter the square brackets!

-Some additional option check boxes allow you to refine the process.
+Additional option check boxes allow you to refine the process.

 Find whole words only: For example, you might wish to find "code", but not "codependence".